Supporting diabetes self-management

 - Health care professional or allied health care professional working with at-risk ‘pre-diabetes’ adults or adults living with type 1 or type 2 diabetes mellitus (T2DM).

-- Certified Diabetes Educator or demonstrated 1-2 years of relevant/equivalent education and experience
+- Regulated health professional or demonstrated 1-2 years of relevant/equivalent education and experience

 The program is designed for working professionals across various practice setting and is delivered in a convenient four-day blended learning format: